-- C4 Damaged original sandstone kerbs and gutters should be restored where possible or replaced with new sandstone kerbs and gutters.
+- C4 Damaged original sandstone kerbs and gutters should be restored where possible or - er original mentalistic and a second a sec

 C1.6.2 Views and vistas

 Paddington is characterised by panoramic views and closed vistas.
 Panoramic views result from the suburb's dramatic topography and position in relation to the harbour and City skyline.